NGC 4565

-NGC 4565 (also known as the Needle Galaxy or Caldwell 38) is an edge-on spiral galaxy about 30 to 50 million light-years away in the constellation Coma Berenices.
-It lies close to the North Galactic Pole and has a visual magnitude of approximately 10.
-It is known as the Needle Galaxy for its narrow profile, and is a prominent example of an edge-on spiral galaxy.
-It was discovered by German-British astronomer William Herschel on 6 April 1785.
+NGC 4565 (also known as the Needle Galaxy, Flying Saucer Galaxy, Berenice's Hair Clip or Caldwell 38) is an edge-on spiral galaxy about 30 to 50 million light-years away in the constellation Coma Berenices.
+It lies close to the North Galactic Pole and has a visual magnitude of approximately 10.42.
+It is a prominent example of an edge-on spiral galaxy, known as the Needle Galaxy for its narrow profile.
+It was discovered by William Herschel on 6 April 1785.

 Characteristics

 NGC 4565 is a giant spiral galaxy more luminous than the Andromeda Galaxy.
-Much speculation exists in literature as to the nature of the central bulge.
-In the absence of clear-cut dynamical data on the motions of stars in the bulge, the photometric data alone cannot adjudge among various options put forth.
+Much speculation exists concerning the nature of the central bulge.
+In the absence of clear-cut dynamical data on the motions of stars in the bulge, the photometric data alone cannot adjudge among various options.
 However, its exponential shape suggested that it is a barred spiral galaxy.
-Studies with the help of the Spitzer Space Telescope not only confirmed the presence of a central bar but also showed a pseudobulge within it as well as an inner ring.
+Studies with the help of the Spitzer Space Telescope not only confirmed the presence of a central bar but also showed a pseudobulge within it, as well as an inner ring.

 This is a wide field view of the Needle Galaxy captured in March 2025.

-This edge-on galaxy exhibits a slightly warped and extended disk under deep optical surveys, likely due to ongoing interactions with neighboring satellite galaxies or other galaxies in the Coma I group.
+This edge-on galaxy exhibits a slightly warped and extended disk under deep optical surveys, likely due to ongoing interaction with neighboring satellite galaxies or other galaxies in the Coma I group.
 GALEX images show the slight warp at the edge of the disc more clearly than other surveys.

 Using the LOw-Frequency ARray (LOFAR), astronomers of the University of Hamburg discovered a diffuse radio halo around NGC 4565.
 During the observations, a warp was detected in the radio continuum of NGC 4565 that is reminiscent of a neutral hydrogen line (HI) warp and identifying a slight flaring of the galaxy's radio halo.
-It is assumed that this flaring is caused by the warp as the vertical intensity profiles are asymmetric, which is in agreement with the warp.
+It is assumed that this flaring is caused by the warp, as the vertical intensity profiles are asymmetric in agreement with the warp.
 According to the study, a minimum age for the warp was estimated at approximately 130 million years.
 This is the spectral age of the galaxy's cosmic ray electrons, during which they are transported into the warp.
-This indicates that NGC 4565 may be in the aftermath of a period with more intense star formation.
+This indicates that NGC 4565 may be in the aftermath of a period with more intense star formation, likely caused by interaction with one or both satellites.
+An HI bridge extending from NGC 4565 to IC 3571 also implies that an interaction has happened recently in cosmic terms.

+Using the Chandra X-ray Observatory scientists found a possible weak AGN but it is highly debated.